sgowda/xblocks_devel/README.md

 New testbenches should be created by:

-1. mkdir testing/blktype/subblkname; cd testing/blktype/subblkname where 'blktype'  is a categorization for the block (e.g. fft, vacc, binary_signal, etc.) and subblkname is the name of the actual block being tested, i.e. the init script would be named <subblkname>_init_xblock.m
+1. ```code mkdir testing/blktype/subblkname; cd testing/blktype/subblkname``` where 'blktype'  is a categorization for the block (e.g. fft, vacc, binary_signal, etc.) and subblkname is the name of the actual block being tested, i.e. the init script would be named <subblkname>_init_xblock.m

 2. Call the function create_tb.m, which should be on the path if startup.m was properly set.
 This will create 2 files, a testbench script file and a simulnk model file.